ceu-lang/ceu/docs/manual/v0.30/docs/storage_entities/entity_classes.md

 code/await Anim (none) => none do       // defines the "Anim" code abstraction
     <...>                               // body of "Anim"
 end
-pool[] Anim ms;                         // declares an unlimited container for "Anim" instances loop i in [1->10] do
+pool[] Anim as;                         // declares an unlimited container for "Anim" instances loop i in [1->10] do
-    spawn Anim() in ms;                 // creates 10 instances of "Anim" into "ms" end
+    spawn Anim() in as;                 // creates 10 instances of "Anim" into "as" end
 ```